 In the High Country our target population is out of school youth with barriers to employment and/or education.
-Following WIOA eligibility guidelines, youth meet with a career advisor to determine eligibility, complete an objective assessment, and develop a plan for services.
+Following WIOA eligibility guidelines, youth meet with a career advisor to determine eligibility, complete an objective assessment to identify needs, and develop a plan for services.
 Identified needs will be addressed directly or by referral when possible.
 Youth receive guidance and counseling to assist them in completion of a credential and/or to enter employment.
 Youth services are housed within the career center and benefit from all center services.
 Youth benefit from training assistance, supportive services most often in the form of transportation and childcare assistance, and work experience.
 Staff work with a number of partners to address the needs of participants.
 During case management services staff are aware of meeting the needs of youth based on where they are developmentally by considering current skills, gaps, and supports available to them.
+Career pathways are integrated into training services and plan development.